Madakari Nayaka & Hyder Ali: Fall of Chitradurga

 Capitulation:

 Hyder Ali appointed Shaikh Ayaz as the governor of Chitradurga.
-Madakari Nayaka and his family were then sent as prisoners to Srirangapatna, where they died.
+Madakari Nayaka and his family were taken as prisoners to Srirangapatna, where they eventually passed away.
 Hyder further sent 20,000 Bedars to Srirangapatna, and enlisted them in chela battalions.

 Following the fall of Srirangapatna in May 1799, Chitradurga remained a province of Mysore under the Wodeyars.